JoyceJiang73/Multimodal-Integration-Autoencoders/README.md

 2. **FCN-Autoencoder:** Integrates the vectorized unimodal embeddings.

 ## Data Preprocess
-This notebook illustrates how to reshape extracted features to be prepared for S2S-RNN-Autoencoders.
+This [notebook](https://github.com/JoyceJiang73/Multimodal-Integration-Autoencoders/blob/main/Data%20Preprocessing.ipynb) illustrates how to reshape extracted features to be prepared for S2S-RNN-Autoencoders.

 ## Autoencoder
-This notebook contains the two models for unimodal and multimodal processing.
+This [notebook](https://github.com/JoyceJiang73/Multimodal-Integration-Autoencoders/blob/main/Autoencoders%20(Unimodal%20and%20Multimodal).ipynb) contains the two models for unimodal and multimodal processing.